ymoua27/ops-reading-note/reading2.md

 # **How to build a computer?**

+Learning how to build a computer is important, because it tells you what componets you need in order to have a working computer.
+NOt only that, but it allows you to upgrade parts in case you want something faster or need more storage.
+It also allows you to not waste money and buy expensive parts, if you don't need them for what you are doing.

 **Questions?**

 **Which is better in a CPU, more cores or higher speed?
 Under which circumstances is that true?
 How many CPU cores does a computer need?**